Jon9851/You-Matter-/README.md

 # User Experience (UX)

 ## Wireframes
-The wireframes for you matter were produced in [Balsamiq](https://balsamiq.com).
-There are frames for a full width display and a small mobile device.
-The final site varies slightly from the wireframes due to bugs and desgin changes during development that occured during the creation process.
+The wireframes for ‘You Matter’ were produced in[Balsamiq](https://balsamiq.com).
+There are frames for a full width display ( 1920 x 1080 )and a small mobile device (360 x 640).
+The final site varies slightly from the wireframes due to bugs and design changes during development that occurred during the creation process.

 ![Wireframe Desktop](assets/readme-images/wireframe.png)
 ![Wireframe Mobile](assets/readme-images/mobilewireframe.png)